Why Rotating Passwords on your Physical Security Devices is Essential

-Why IoT Device Passwords are Not Rotated
+Why Physical Security Device Passwords are Not Rotated

-Complex maintenance: An enterprise fleet often includes different brands and types of IoT physical security devices.
+Complex maintenance: An enterprise fleet often includes different brands and types of physical security devices.
 The various devices may require passwords to be updated differently or have limitations.
 For example, a device may allow only a single Admin user, forcing the organization to share credentials with multiple people.

-Remote deployment: Physical security IoT devices may be deployed across multiple buildings and geographies.
+Remote deployment: Physical security devices may be deployed across multiple buildings and geographies.
 The fleet of devices may not be easily accessible to a central physical security team, making regular updates and password maintenance on each device an impossibility.

-In the world of physical security, infrequent password rotation increases the risk that cyberattacks on vulnerable IoT devices will endanger people or property.
+In the world of physical security, infrequent password rotation increases the risk that cyberattacks on vulnerable devices will endanger people or property.
 For example, compromised video surveillance or access control in an airport can impact the security of passengers and aircraft operations.
 At a casino, theft, fraud, and other security incidents abound.
 The risks are no less severe when physical security devices are compromised in university campuses, hospitals, prisons, or manufacturing facilities.